Azure/azure-powershell/src/DataBox/docs/Update-AzDataBoxJob.md

 ```

 Update databox job encryption from microsoft managed to customer managed with user assigned identities.
-Also you can use $DebugPreference = "Continue", with any example/usecase to get exact details of error in below format when command fails.
->{
->  "Error": {
->     "Code": "StaticValidationGenericCountryCodeHasInvalidLength",
->     "Message": "The attribute country code does not meet length constraints.\r\nEnter a value with 2 characters for country code.",
->     "Details": [
->       null
->     ],
->     "Target": null
->   }
-> }

 ### Example 2: Update databox job encryption from microsoft managed to customer managed with system identities in 2 updates
 ```powershell